On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Introduction

 \subsection{Acknowledgement}

-I would like to express sincere gratitude to my advisor David Nadler for his guidance, generosity, and encouragements.\\ I would like to thank Owen Barrett, Sasha Beilinson, Mark Macerato, Martin Olsson, Takeshi Saito, Jeremy Taylor and Bernd Ulrich for valuable discussions, especially to Owen Barrett for showing me Lemma \ref{owenretraction}, and to Bernd Ulrich for his crucial help in proving Proposition \ref{prop_boundonBUstages}, which allows us to remove a genericity assumption in the stability theorem in a previous version of this article.
-I would also like to thank Hélène Esnault for correcting a statement in §Appendix, Extension properties.
+I would like to express my sincere gratitude to my PhD advisor David Nadler for his guidance, generosity, and encouragements.\\ I thank Owen Barrett, Sasha Beilinson, Mark Macerato, Martin Olsson, Takeshi Saito, Jeremy Taylor and Bernd Ulrich for valuable discussions, especially to Owen Barrett for Lemma \ref{owenretraction}, and to Bernd Ulrich for his crucial help in proving Proposition \ref{prop_boundonBUstages}.
+The latter allows to remove a genericity assumption in the stability theorem in a previous version of this article.
+I also thank Hélène Esnault for correcting a statement in the Appendix, Extension properties.\\ Finally, I heartily thank the referee for their careful reading, corrections, and numerous very helpful suggestions for improving the article.